ddast/xandra-server/README.md

 This can usually be fixed by setting the keyboard layout in the settings of your desktop environment or by simply executing *setxkbmap* (no arguments necessary).

+**Cannot connect to xandra**

+Some distributions (such as Fedora) use a firewall that will deny access.
+You have to allow TCP connections on port 64296.